billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 .. _Accessibility Best Practices for Course Content Development:

 ############################################################
-Accessibility Best Practices for Course Content Development
+Accessibility Best Practices for Developing Course Content
 ############################################################

 EdX is dedicated to creating a platform that is not only itself accessible,